Skip to content

 4. Saving time and money by improving organization and lowering lead time

 You get more out of what you focus on, so place your crosshairs on the positives — read the best resources and look to emulate the companies you admire.
-With these objectives in mind, we can sum up a useful inventory management definition:

-The overall aims of inventory management are universal, but your business will be aligned towards different goals than your neighbor.
+The overall aims of inventory management are universal, but your business will be aligned toward different goals than your neighbor.
 That definition spells out the end goal that every business owner should have when it comes to inventory management.

 Can you hazard a guess as to what it is?

-The effects of good inventory management are saving time, money, and resources (including human energy) thus lowering stress levels all-round.
+The effects of good inventory management are saving time, money, and resources (including human energy), thus lowering stress levels all-round.
 However, these are positive side-effects of good practice, not the end goal.
 The end goal is 100% complete customer satisfaction.

 Don’t underestimate the effect customer satisfaction has on your business.
 Reviews and word of mouth contribute to a reputation, and it’s hard to shake a bad one.
 Constantly having this goal in mind will make it a lot easier to focus on optimizing your inventory to achieve your business potential.